SrishtiKhaiwal/Single-Linked-list/README.md

 # Single-Linked-list

+Creation of single linked list

-Deletion and Insertion of node at any position
+Deletion and insertion of a note at any position.

-Deletion and Insertion of node begining
+Deletion and insertion of a note at begining.

-Deletion and Insertion of node at last
+Deletion and insertion of a note at end.